mathias-mrsn/snowcrash/level08/README.md

 -rw-------  1 flag08 flag08    26 Mar  5  2016 token
 ```

 I dont have access to token but I can execute level08.
-So I use gdb to understand what level08 does.
+I use gdb to understand what level08 does.

 ```shell
 $ gdb -q level08